our brokers and team

 our team of agents

 Platinum Realty was founded on a vision of what the perfect real estate company could be like for agents.
 We’re not a franchise…we’re a company for our agents, designed by agents.
 This new and unique approach that provides everything an agent would want and need, while giving them the freedom to tailor their relationships with their clients in a way that is most effective for them, has attracted entrepreneurs who are passionate about what they do.
-We are proud of our team of 1000+ agents!
+We are proud of our team of nearly 2,000 agents!

 meet some of our agents